 If an employer suspends an apprentice or trainee for alleged serious and wilful misconduct, the employer must notify SAET and the Office of the SA Skills Commission as soon as practicable.
 If the suspension is unable to be resolved by mediation by the Office of the SA Skills Commission, the employer must, as soon as is reasonably practicable after the conclusion of the mediation (but in any event within 3 days), refer the matter to SAET for consideration.
 SAET will organise a compulsory conciliation conference.

 What can I expect?

-Only parties directly connected to the matter may attend: the apprentice or trainee, the employer, a representative of the Training and Skills Commission, and the apprentice or trainee’s parent or guardian if they are a party to the training contract.
+Only parties directly connected to the matter may attend: the apprentice or trainee, the employer, a representative of the Office of the SA Skills Commission, and the apprentice or trainee’s parent or guardian if they are a party to the training contract.